 Once your book is FINISHED (meaning it’s been edited to the best of your ability), you need to research to figure out if you want to self-publish or try to get a traditional publisher.

 If you want to go traditional, visit www.agentquery.com and read everything you can on the site to learn how to query agents.
 (You can also check out my “How to get an Agent” blog post.)

 If you want to self-publish, use Google to learn how to increase your chances of success.
 The Internet holds limitless amounts of information — use it to gain knowledge before jumping into anything.
 I recommend that you take the Self Publishing 101 course on selfpublishingformula.com.
 Be aware that by self publishing, you are starting a business, and you will need to make financial investments into your business to ensure that your product (your book) is the best it can be and has a professional appearance.
 You need to spend money to make money, but please be smart in your spending!

 If you believe in yourself and if you want it badly enough, you are giving yourself the best chance for success.
 Then be prepared for rejection, and don’t let rejection stop you from pushing forward and writing your next book.
 Your first, third, or even fifth book may not do as well as you want, but you never know what will happen with books you’ll write in the future.
 Remember: the people who make it are the ones who never gave up!

-Fill out the form to get your free copy of Elementals: The Wrath of the Fury delivered straight to your inbox!
+Fill out the form to get your free copy of The Vampire Rules delivered straight to your inbox!